ooni/backend/docs/reprocess-report.md

 There are a few problems that make reingestion and reprocessing a non-instant and non-trivial process:

 - reprocessing **all** the data is slow: fresh data is ingested at ~1.0 MByte/s.
 Throughput is measured per CPU core processing autoclaved files.
-So at least ~46 CPU-days are needed to process 3.8 TB dataset + PostgreSQL [may double](https://github.com/ooni/pipeline/issues/140) that estimate.
+So at least ~46 CPU-days are needed to ingest 3.8 TB dataset + PostgreSQL [may double](https://github.com/ooni/pipeline/issues/140) that estimate.
 - rewriting **all** feature tables on reprocessing produces unnecessary _PostgreSQL table bloat_.
 Features are deleted from feature tables on reprocessing and re-inserted back instead of the minimal possible update to avoid mistakes caused by incremental computation.
 Full-bucket _update_ is equivalent to _delete + insert_ as that's the way for PostgreSQL to implement MVCC.
 - airflow 1.8 scheduler fails to schedule tasks properly when 2'300 DAGs are started at once to reprocess all the buckets.
-It starts hogging CPU, that negativly affects both reprocessing speed and ingestion of new data.
+It starts hogging CPU, that negatively affects both reprocessing speed and ingestion of new data.

 There are a few hacks that make reingestion and reprocessing more "instant" in various cases: